lightreign/cannedfindit/README.md

 You can run this app on a Raspberry Pi (as I do) but due to limitations with MongoDB 4 you must be running 64-bit Arm CPU in your Pi.
 This excludes Raspberry Pi 2 or below.
 In addition to a 64-bit CPU requirement you must also use a 64-bit OS such as Ubuntu.

+NOTE: Raspberry Pi 3 does not support MongoDB 5 or above

 Steps on how to do this are found in: https://www.mongodb.com/developer/how-to/mongodb-on-raspberry-pi/